zeld/psa-update/README.md

 - [RCC instructions](https://media-ct-ndp.peugeot.com/file/38/2/map-software-rcc-en.632382.pdf)
 - [NAC instructions](https://media-ct-ndp.peugeot.com/file/38/0/map-software-nac-en.632380.pdf).

+## Requirements

+On Linux, OpenSSL is required.
+On Windows and MacOS, nothing is required, the operating system TLS framework is used.

 ## Install

 Binaries are available for Windows (x86-64), Linux (x86-64) and MacOS (x86-64) in the [releases](https://github.com/zeld/psa-update/releases) section.